p-adema/info-vis/_sources/docs/dataset-preprocessing.md

 of gender pay gaps, as the dataset contains sufficient variables that can be used for two perspectives.

-**Cleaning**

-The dataset cleaning task has been divided between Peter and Kim.
-At first, we weren't sure which years to include yet.
-Therefore, Kim did the 2011-2016 datasets and Peter did the 2017-2022 datasets.
-After we decided that our topic is related to gender, the datasets from 2011, 2012 and 2013 became useless as they do not contain the gender of each participant.
+## Cleaning

 Each Stack Overflow dataset contained at least some changes compared to other years, such as column renaming or structural changes.
-Peter and Kim both have manually merged columns by inspecting them one by one and merge the ones that overlap in the datasets they were responsible for.
+We had to go through two phases in order to clean everything properly.
+The first phase is where columns are renamed and restructured in order to merge them together.
+Columns have been manually merged by inspecting them one by one and merge the ones contain roughly the same name or content in terms of what they represent.
 Columns that were not of use were immediately excluded during this process.

-After individually merging all columns, data had to be normalized for all years.
-This has been done by simply checking the unique values for each column and combine values with the same meaning.
+The second phase involves normalizing the data.
+In general, this has been done by thoroughly inspecting the unique values for each column and combine values that represent the same meaning.

-After both Peter and Kim had successfully cleaned and normalized their datasets, both datasets from 2014-2016 and 2017-2022 have been merged together into a single 2014-2022 dataset.

-We have decided to use parquet `.pq` as the file type.
+Finally, we have decided to use parquet `.pq` as the file type for our final dataset.
 This allows us to specify the datatype for each column and decrease the overall file size of the final dataset with additional gzip compression.
 This resulted in a 7.2MB parquet file, rather than a 145MB CSV file.

-After all, Peter and Kim together have manually inspected a total of 955 columns spanning 9 datasets and have reduced this to a total of 19 columns.
+After all, 955 columns spanning 9 datasets have been reduced to a total of 19 columns.
 The final dataset contains 535,759 rows.

-**Variable descriptions**
+## Variable descriptions

 In terms of variable type and measurement scale, the variables in the final dataset can be classified under three combinations: